"Wonsoo," Secretary Liu called for his great-nephew.

 Petra took Gwen by the arm.

-“Mud is a bad matchup for you,” Petra affirmed Guo's advise.
-“Try to end this as soon as possible.
-Don’t play around.
-I hear that Mud-Mages are weakest during the first few spell-exchanges.”
+"Mud is a bad matchup for you," Petra affirmed Guo's advice.
+"However, Mud-Mages are weakest during the first few spell exchanges.
+The longer you fight, the worse it will be."

 "I can intimidate dat bitch if yo like," Tao proposed, scratching his head.
 "If he is a good Abjurer, U gonna be in for a long grind, Gwen."

-That much was true, Gwen surmised the situation and found herself in agreement with Petra.
+Gwen surmised the situation and found herself in agreement with her family.

 She was running tier 6 lightning.